davedawkins/Fable.React.DrawingCanvas/README.md

 ## Motivation

 This component was inspired by Maxime Mangel's [Elmish.Canvas](https://github.com/MangelMaxime/Elmish.Canvas).
 I created this component as a learning exercise mainly.
 I wanted to see if I could derive the React component entirely in Fable, and I also wanted to see how the drawing syntax would look as a Computation Expression.
-This is my first attempt at a CE, and while it didn't turn out as neatly as I wanted, I'm still fairly pleased with it.
+This is my first attempt at a CE, and while it didn't turn out as neatly as I wanted, I'm pleased that it works.
 I like how the CE variant removes tuple-form arguments, for example.

+I noticed that I would do a lot of `save`/`restore` sub-drawings so I wanted to build a construct in to do that automatically.
+If you see `Insert` anywhere, this takes a sub-drawing and automatically wraps it with `save`/`restore`.
+I wondered about doing with the same with `beginPath/fill` and `beginPath/stroke` sequences.

 ## Issues